BerkeleyBlockchain/stablesims/README.md

 As the markets churned, Ethereum saw an incredibly high rate of transactions (amplified by dummy transactions meant to clog the mempool), spiking gas prices & network congestion.

-The drop in ETH price meant that vaults (CDPs) in the Maker Protocol would go undercollateralized, but network congestion meant that Maker's price oracles would delay in updating in-system price.
+The drop in ETH price meant that vaults (CDPs) in the Maker Protocol would go undercollateralized, but network congestion meant that Maker's price oracles would delay updating in-system price.
 Why does this matter?

 Keepers knew ahead of time that liquidations would trigger, and had a chance to stock up on DAI for bids in the triggered collateral auctions.
 The resulting lack of DAI liquidity prevented Keepers from recycling their profits & participating in many auctions.